 Integrated Care Systems, Scan4Safety, data and digitalisation - as we welcome in another new year, what will be the key areas of focus for the UK healthcare industry in 2022?
-We asked our experts, James Minards and Kevin Sample, for their top predictions.
+We asked our expert, James Minards, for their top predictions.
 You can read their thoughts here.

 The introduction of Integrated Care Systems will be a key topic for healthcare providers, along with a renewed focus on the Scan4Safety programme.
 The ongoing impact of COVID-19 continues to highlight the need for greater efficiencies in the healthcare supply chain, leading to an increased focus on data-driven decision making.
 We also expect to see an increase in Cloud ERP migrations as more healthcare organisations adopt cloud-based systems to drive operational excellence.

 Perhaps the biggest topic of conversation in the UK healthcare sector at the moment is the implementation of the Integrated Care System, across acute hospitals and non-acute community healthcare settings involving multiple locations and organisations.